Bram-dc/express-list-endpoints-2/README.md

 ## Example of use

-Warning: In contrast to the original package, this package does not merge the endpoints which are initialized with the same path.
+Warning: In contrast to the original package, this package does not merge the endpoints which are initialized in the same chain.

 ```javascript
 const listEndpoints = require('express-list-endpoints-2')